-Copywriting is the art of influencing your audience using carefully chosen words with the intent of persuading them to do something.
+Copywriting is the art of influencing your audience using carefully chosen words with the intent of persuading them to do something – now it’s easy to understand copywriting importance right?
 Buy a product, join a group, contribute to a cause or align with an idea, whichever of these you want your readers to do, writing amazing copy will help you get it done.

 Copywriting has but one goal.
 Increasing revenues.
 Complicating the objectives of copywriting or diluting this all-important goal will only lead you further away from the kind of copy you want to be writing.